What is Dandruff?

-Most people have had or will experience some degree of dandruff during their life.
-If you have a flaky/itchy scalp, don’t be embarrassed: you are not alone and there are many effective products available to treat it.
-‘Dandruff’ describes scalp flaking.
-However, there are various degrees of severity ranging from common dandruff, i.e. loose or tight flakes, to more severe seborrheic dermatitis.
+‘Dandruff’ is a general term for scalp flaking.
+Most people will experience some degree of it during their lives.
+If you have a flaky / itchy scalp, please do not be embarrassed: you are not alone, and there are many effective products available to treat it.

 - Hormonal changes and fluctuations